|Dimension:||L=19,048 m, A=1,179 m asl (Klosters), 1,426 m asl (Susch).|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-The Vereina Tunnel is one of the most important nort-south conections through Switzerland.
+The Vereina Tunnel is one of the most important north-south connections through Switzerland.
 It connects the north through the Upper Rhine Valley and the Prättigau with the Unterengadin (Engadina Bassa, Lower Engadin).
 It thus passes under the Flüelapass (2,383 m asl) more than 1,000 m below.

-The Vereina Tunnel is a railroad tunnel.
-Still it is primarly a connection for cars.
+The Vereina Tunnel is a railroad tunnel, still it is primarily a connection for cars.
 The cars are carried through the tunnel by train, similar to a ferry.
-To use the tunnel you drive to the train station at Klosters or Susch, pay your ticket and wait for the next train.
-They are schedued really frequent and so soon you enter the train, stay in your car through the tunnel, and drive out of the train on the other side.
+To use the tunnel you drive to the train station at Klosters or Sagilains, pay your ticket and wait for the next train.
+They are scheduled really frequent and so soon you enter the train, stay in your car through the tunnel, and drive out of the train on the other side.